 Miami Beach is one of the great urban beaches.
 The wide sand beach stretches for nearly ten miles from south to north.
-South Beach is where the action is — great hotels, and a lively restaurant, shopping, and club scene.
 One can run along the beach at any time, but the sand is not always firm.
-There is a fairly seamless running path along the beach.
-There are a couple of sections where it’s broken up but for the most part, you can run along the beach for about 10 miles.
+The beach is divided into three sections: South Beach, Mid-Beach, and North Beach.
+South Beach has all the action (hotels, restaurants, shopping, clubs).
+There are two sections of paved running path along Miami Beach.

 South Beach to Mid-Beach: From South Pointe Park in South Beach north for about 4 miles, to Indian Beach Park in Mid-Beach (46th St., Eden Rock Hotel), with a couple of small gaps.
 Along this route, wooden boardwalk runs for ~1.5 miles between 23rd St. and 46th St. The most beautiful part is South Point Park, which features great views of Biscayne Bay and the Miami Skyline.
 Tons of people and very festive.